Zaneham/Zaneham/README.md

 # G'day, Kia Ora

 I'm Zane.
 I work on compilers, emulators, and tooling for systems that range from current to older than most countries.
-Currently contributing to the OCaml native compiler and building a thread sanitiser for QEMU.
+Currently contributing to the OCaml native compiler, resurrecting HALMAT and building a thread sanitiser for QEMU.

 Built in public.
 Some of this is preservation, some is practical.